 There are some conflicting opinions about how noisy it should be when you’re falling asleep.
 For about 30% of people, white noise (this can be anything from ambient sounds outside, a spouse snoring, or a fan on) helps them fall asleep, as the droning helps their minds relax.

 However, having the sound continue through the night can cause problems for more sensitive people, making their sleep less restful.
 This isn’t true for everyone, but it’s good to consider if you’re having trouble.

 One of the main reasons people get used to sleeping with the fan on, or the window open, is because they otherwise get too hot at night.
 Temperature can be the most awkward thing to control if you’re trying to relax, but there are some things you can do.

 Simple things like opening the window or kicking off the blankets can help most people; others do things like use a cool cloth on their head to relax and regulate.
 The use of pillows and mattresses with cooling technology can help those who produce a lot of heat during the night from baking themselves.

 4 – Routine

 It’s often understated, but a steady routine is what makes things happen.
-Having a 10 minute routine leading up to bed time, every night, that ends in trying to sleep will prepare your brain for rest so it’s ready when you are.
-Doing things that disrupt the routine, like checking your phone, talking to people, or just listening to music can make the routine essentially pointless if it doesn’t lead to sleep.
+Having a 10-minute routine leading up to bedtime, every night, which ends in trying to sleep will prepare your brain for rest so it’s ready when you are.
+Doing things that disrupt the routine, like checking your phone, talking to people, or just listening to music can make the routine pointless if it doesn’t lead to sleep.
 The point is to create a pavlovian response in your brain to sleep.
 If you do the same thing every time it’s time to sleep, doing that thing will cause you to fall asleep.

 5 – Sleep aids